alessandroraffa/alessandroraffa/README.md

 - **Founder & CTO:** Spearheaded various initiatives and companies, focusing on sustainable web practices, integrating advanced software technologies, and optimizing web standards.
 My role has always been at the intersection of technology leadership and entrepreneurial innovation.

-- **IT Administrator & Web Developer:** In these roles, I was deeply involved in web design, analysis, strategy, and development.
-I specialized on enhancing web standard, search engine optimization, and social network integration.
+- **IT Administrator & Web Developer:** n these roles, I was deeply involved in web design, analysis, strategy, and development.
+I specialized in enhancing web standards, search engine optimization, and social network integration.
 My responsibilities also extended to network and server administration.

 - **System Integrator & Technical Specialist:** My experience as a system integrator allowed me to combine various technologies and platforms to create cohesive and efficient systems.
-As a technical specialist, I always focused on emerging web technologies, aiming to high standards in software and web development.
+As a technical specialist, I always focused on emerging web technologies, aiming for high standards in software and web development.

 - **Frontend Developer & Analyst-Developer:** I developed expertise in frontend development, working on various projects that demanded a strong grasp of technical details.
 As an analyst-developer, I balanced technical writing with a deep understanding of software architectures, contributing significantly to project analysis and documentation.